cloudmesh/cloudmesh-cmd5/README.md

 $ cms sys command generate mycommand
 ```

-A directory with the name cloudmesh.mycommand will be generated that contains
+A directory with the name cloudmesh-mycommand will be generated that contains
 the template for the command.
-You cen enter this template and modify the
+You can enter this template and modify the
 implementation in the folders `cloudmesh/mycommand/api` and
-`cloudmesh/mycommand/command` whne installing it with
+`cloudmesh/mycommand/command` when installing it with

 ```
 $ pip install .